Towards flexible perception with visual memory

 TL;DR: We build a simple visual memory for classification that scales to the billion-scale regime, enabling a number of capabilities like unlearning and attributing model decisions to datapoints.

-Abstract: Training a neural network is a monolithic endeavor, akin to carving knowledge into stone: once the process is completed, editing the knowledge in a network is nearly impossible, since all information is distributed across the network's weights.
+Abstract: Training a neural network is a monolithic endeavor, akin to carving knowledge into stone: once the process is completed, editing the knowledge in a network is hard, since all information is distributed across the network's weights.
 We here explore a simple, compelling alternative by marrying the representational power of deep neural networks with the flexibility of a database.
-Decomposing the task of image classification into image similarity (from a pre-trained embedding) and search (via fast nearest neighbor retrieval from a knowledge database), we build a simple and flexible visual memory that has the following key capabilities: (1.)
+Decomposing the task of image classification into image similarity (from a pre-trained embedding) and search (via fast nearest neighbor retrieval from a knowledge database), we build on well-established components to construct a simple and flexible visual memory that has the following key capabilities: (1.)
 The ability to flexibly add data across scales: from individual samples all the way to entire classes and billion-scale data; (2.)
 The ability to remove data through unlearning and memory pruning; (3.)
 An interpretable decision-mechanism on which we can intervene to control its behavior.
 Taken together, these capabilities comprehensively demonstrate the benefits of an explicit visual memory.
 We hope that it might contribute to a conversation on how knowledge should be represented in deep vision models---beyond carving it in "stone" weights.

 Link To Code: https://github.com/google-deepmind/visual-memory